karllark/DIRTY_dustrt/README.rst

 DIRTY stands for "DustI Radiative Transfer, Yeah!"
 These pages specifically refer to DIRTYv2, the complete rewrite of the original DIRTY code to be more robust, flexible, and spiffy.
-DIRTY solves the radiative transfer problem in full 3D including a dust emission both non-equilibrium and equilibrium.
+DIRTY solves the radiative transfer problem in full 3D including non-equilibrium and equilibrium thermal dust emission.

 Attribution
 -----------